ZiRaOmega/CodeQuarry/doc/questions.md

 - `Creator`: Username of the user who created the question.
 - `Upvotes`: Number of upvotes the question has received.
 - `Downvotes`: Number of downvotes the question has received.
-- `Responses`: List of responses to the question.
+- `Responses`: A slice of `Response` objects representing the answers to the question.
+- `UserVote`: The current user's voting status on the question ("upvoted" or "downvoted").

 ### Functions

 #### `FetchQuestionsBySubject`
-Fetches questions filtered by the subject from the database.
+Retrieves questions based on a subject ID from the database, optionally filtering to include all subjects.

 **Parameters**:
-- `db`: Database connection.
+- `db`: The database connection.
-- `subjectID`: Identifier of the subject or "all" to fetch questions across all subjects.
+- `subjectID`: The identifier for the subject, or "all" to retrieve questions across all subjects.
+- `user_id`: The identifier of the current user to check voting status.

 **Returns**:
+- `([]Question, error)`: A slice of `Question` structs and an error if the operation fails.

+#### `FetchQuestionByQuestionID`
+Retrieves a detailed view of a question based on its ID.

+**Parameters**:
+- `db`: The database connection.
-- `[]Question`: Slice of questions.
+- `questionID`: The identifier of the question.

-- `error`: Error object in case of failure.
+**Returns**:
+- `(Question, error)`: A `Question` struct filled with detailed information and an error if the fetch is unsuccessful.

 #### `QuestionsHandler`
-HTTP handler function that retrieves questions based on the subject ID provided in the query parameters and sends them back as JSON.
+Provides an HTTP handler function for retrieving questions based on the subject ID provided in the HTTP request.

 **Usage**:
 ```go